 Andrea Stockton, staff writer

-May 2, 2011 — Torontonians are being asked to recycle election signs in an effort to save them from entering the landfill.
+October 27, 2010 — Residents across the Region of Peel are being asked to recycle election signs in an effort to save them from entering the landfill.

-Lawns and fields across the country have been covered with election signs over the past few weeks.
-And as the latest federal election wraps up several people wonder, what happens to all of those signs?
+Lawns and fields across Ontario have been covered with election signs over the past few weeks.
+And now that the municipal election is over, what happens to all of those signs?

 To stay up-to-date on your local forecast details, click our Ontario Cities Index.
-You can also tune in to The Weather Network on TV, where the local forecast comes up at the top and bottom of every hour.
+You can also tune in to The Weather Network on TV, where the Regional Forecast comes up at the top and bottom of every hour.